 Applying metal roof sealant is relatively easy, but there are a few common mistakes you should avoid.
 The first mistake is not preparing the roof properly.
 If the roof is not properly cleaned and dried before the sealant is applied, it won't adhere properly and won't provide the protection it is designed to.

 Another common mistake is not using the right type of sealant for the job.
-Make sure to research the different types of sealant available and choose the one that is best suited for your needs Lastly, make sure to apply the sealant in thin layers.
-Applying too much sealant can cause it to crack and break over time, so make sure to follow the directions carefully and apply the sealant in thick layers.
+Make sure to research the different types of sealant available and choose the one that is best suited for your needs Lastly, make sure to apply the sealant in generous but even layers.
+Applying too much sealant can cause it to crack and break over time, so make sure to follow the directions carefully and apply the sealant in even layers.